Eric Yuan, Zoom Bombers and The Art Of Saying Sorry

 Eric Yuan, founder and CEO of Zoom – the video conferencing app that’s gone from a little-known business platform to a multifunctional tech must-have in the time it takes to say ‘I’ll send you a link’ – is a case in point.

-First hailed as a communication saviour for both business and individuals during the current world-wide lockdowns, a series of high-profile incidents, security flaws and questions around data privacy quickly changed Zoom’s news story for the worse.
+First hailed as a communication saviour for both business and individuals during the current world-wide lockdowns, a series of high-profile incidents and questions around data privacy quickly changed Zoom’s news story for the worse.

 Of course, what those changes will be and how well they’re implemented are still to be seen (at time of writing, this remains an active news story), but the point is he publicly and apparently of his own, sincere volition offered his users and anyone else who cared to criticise or listen what we in the field like to call a ‘meaningful apology’.